ae-foster/ae-foster.github.io/_posts/2024-01-06-sgboed-gp-conceptual.markdown

 A runnable version of the code, plus installation instructions, is available in a [standalone repo](https://github.com/ae-foster/sgboed-gp).

-The code is based on the existing [DAD repo](https://github.com/ae-foster/dad).
+The code is based on the existing [DAD repo](https://github.com/ae-foster/dad) and is written using the Pyro probabilistic programming language.
 This repo already implements the PCE objective and the wrappers needed to get Pyro models working well with BOED.
 We can import these